 - Suspending car and motorcycle MOT tests for six months, as well as driver theory tests (until 31 May) and practical tests (up to three months from 20 March).

 The coronavirus pandemic has also created and exacerbated problems around the ability of households to access food.
+On 3 June, the Trussell Trust reported an 89% increase in emergency food parcels given to people across the UK in April 2020 compared to April 2019, with a near doubling of families with children receiving parcels over the same period.
 The Government has announced food aid for households considered to be at greatest clinical risk from coronavirus, but it has been criticised by charitable food aid providers for excluding many people in financial difficulty.
 On 8 May the Government announced £16 million for food charities, and on 11 May the Department for Food and Rural Affairs opened the Charities Grant Fund offering assistance to food aid charities to help them continue to provide food to the economically vulnerable.

 Food banks are, nevertheless, coming under severe strain, as are many other parts of the charitable sector, including those which help financially vulnerable households.